nataliebock/nataliebock/README.md

 - ⚡ Fun fact: ...
 -->

-### Hi there, I'm Natalie
+## I'm a senior at the University of Notre Dame 🎓

-## I'm a senior at the University of Notre Dame!
+- Majoring in political science and minoring in Chinese and data science.

-- I am majoring in political science and minoring in Chinese and data science.
+- I am currently taking a data science course where we are learning how to use Github.

-- I am currently taking an introduction to data science course
+## Research Experience 📚
-- Goals: Improving my coding abilities.
+-

 ### Languages and Tools: